ojnim/cs506-final-project/README.md

 3. behavioral data from the participants - participant responses and performance metrics

-## Modeling Method, Visualization, and Test Plan
+## Modeling Method, Visualization, and Test/Evaluation Plan
-Since the self-reported language proficiency score is an interval variable, I plan to use a linear regression model as the primary approach.<br>
+Since the self-reported language proficiency score is an interval variable, I plan to use a **linear regression model** as the primary approach.

-For model training, I will:
+For **model training and testing**, I will:
 * Use 80% of the data (~62 participants) for training.
 * Use 20% of the data (15 participants) for testing.

+For the evaluation of model,
+* Mean Squared Error : measures the average squared differences between actual and predicted values
+* R-squared Score : indicates the proportion of variance in the dependent variable explained by the model

-Followings are the candidates for data visualization
+Followings are the candidates for **data visualization**
 * Scatter Plots : relationships between self-reported proficiency, age of acquisition, and reaction time
 * Heatmap : correlation matrices between different brain regions and behavioral metrics
 * Boxplots/Violin Plots : compare brain activation intensities across different language proficiency levels